Facebook tracking pixel AI Infrastructure Demand System | Conversion System Skip to main content

 • Capacity

-Does each opportunity have the right owner, the right handoff context, and a clear rule for when experts should join?
+Does each opportunity have the right owner, the right handoff context, and a clear rule for when specialists should join?

 • Owner